AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/panels.md

 #### Segments versus breakdowns

-Consider to break down a panel instead of filter a panel (using segments) in the following scenarios:
+Consider to break down a panel instead of to filter a panel (using segments) in the following scenarios:

 * If you are using attribution-enabled metrics within your panel, segments often clear out your attribution-enabled metrics.
 Breakdowns are applied at a different point within the query that is executed to retrieve the data for your panel.
 As a result, breakdowns do not clear out these attribute-enabled metrics.